Thom52/apollo-11-mission/README.md

 #### Lighthouse

-**Introduction**
-- This report presents the results of Lighthouse testing conducted to assess the performance, accessibility, best practices, SEO, and PWA compliance of Apollo 11 - Mission to the Moon.
+- This report presents the results of Lighthouse testing conducted to assess the performance, accessibility, best practices and SEO compliance of Apollo 11 - Mission to the Moon.

 **Test Execution**
 - Lighthouse tests were executed using the PageSpeed Insights webpage.
 [PageSpeed Insights Webpage](https://pagespeed.web.dev/)